vdiaz1x/RPG-Battle-Simulator/README.md

 ### Playing The Game
 The player has to select an attack from each ally.
 After attack selection, the allies will attack the boss, one at a time.
 If the boss is not dead, the boss will attack.
 If your party is not dead after the boss attack, then you will return to select attacks to hit the boss with.

+#### Battle Start
+- Display Enemy and Allies
+- Select Ally Attack, One at a Time
+- Confirm Ally Attack Selection

+#### Battle Sequence
+- Allies Attack, One at a Time
+- Boss HP Goes Down With Every Attack
+- If Boss HP > 0, Boss Attacks Allies.
+Else, Boss dies (Win Con)
+- If Ally HP < 0, Ally Cannot Attack.
+If All Allies' HP < 0, No Allies Can Attack (Lose Con).
+- If Both Boss and Allies' HP > 0, Turn Over And Next Attack Phase Begins (Battle Start)

+#### Post-Battle
+- Battle Message Depending on Win or Lose Con
+- After Battle Message, Option to Go Back to Main Character Selection

 ### Winning The Game
 Once the boss' HP reaches zero, you win the game.
 If the HP of all your allies reaches zero, you lose.

 ### Game Reset
 After a win or loss, you will have the option to go back and select a new enemy to fight.

 ## MVP

-Deliverables
+### Deliverables

-Landing Page with Message (Get Name)
+- Landing Page with Message (Get Name)
-Select Player Avatar and Allies
+- Select Player Avatar and Allies
-Battle Screen with Boss and Allies as well as HP/MP meters Battle Damage Calculation/Display
+- Battle Screen with Boss and Allies as well as HP/MP meters
+- Battle Damage Calculation/Display
-Basic Attack Animation/Notification
+- Basic Attack Animation/Notification
-Win Con Based on Boss HP <= 0
+- Win Con Based on Boss HP <= 0
-Lose Con Based on Allies' HP <= 0
+- Lose Con Based on Allies' HP <= 0
-Return to Boss Select Screen
+- Return to Boss Select Screen

 ## POST MVP

-Planned Expansion
+### Planned Expansion

-Adding Attacks with Buff/Debuff
+- Adding Attacks with Buff/Debuff
-Attack Damage Randomizer
+- Attack Damage Randomizer
-Detailed Display of Status
+- Detailed Display of Status
-Tooltips
+- Tooltips
-Different Enemies
+- Different Enemies
-Expand Ally Select
+- Expand Ally Select
-Mobile View
+- Mobile View
-Dialogue in Battle
+- Dialogue in Battle
-Change Boss Behavior Based on HP
+- Change Boss Behavior Based on HP

 ## Functional Components